andyborrell/pygamezero_bird/docs/source/part3.rst

     barry_the_bird.y -= 50

 This makes him move a whole 50 pixels all at once.
 Not very smooth!
 When a real bird flaps its wings it changes the bird's speed, not its position.
 Change in position is just a side effect of having speed.
-Let's try changing the on_mouse_down function to this:
+Let's try changing the :code:`on_mouse_down` function to this:

 .. code:: python

     def on_mouse_down():
-        barry_the_bird.speed -= 6.5
+        barry_the_bird.speed = -6.5

 Did that work?
 Try it and you'll see that when you flap now he'll just go up and hit the top of the screen.
 We need some gravity to pull him back down again after each flap!

 Let's create a variable called gravity at the end of your file: